NVIDIA/AMGX/README.md

 ## <a name="further-reading"></a> Further reading

+### <a name="bindings"></a> Plugins and bindings to other software
 User @shwina built python bindings to AMGX, check out following repository: https://github.com/shwina/pyamgx.

+User @piyueh provided link to their work on PETSc wrapper plugins for AMGX: https://github.com/barbagroup/AmgXWrapper

 See [API reference doc](doc/AMGX_Reference.pdf) for detailed description of the interface.
 In the next few weeks we will be providing more information and details on the project such as:
   * Plans on the project development and priorities